 The MSSS has taken the initiative to ask public institutions in the health and social services network to review patient records and identify those who received textured breast implants.

-As a preventive measure, patients who had breast reconstruction surgery in a public institution will be contacted to inform them of the situation and remind them what unusual symptoms they should be on the lookout for.
+As a preventive measure, patients who had breast reconstruction surgery in a public institution have been contacted to inform them of the situation and remind them what unusual symptoms they should be on the lookout for.

-To protect Canadian patients, Health Canada advises Allergan of its intent to suspend its licences for Biocell breast implants as a precautionary measure.
-To learn more, read Health Canada alert .
+On April 4, 2019, Health Canada informed Allergan of its intention to suspend its licences for Biocell breast implants as a precautionary measure in order to protect Canadian patients.

 Symptoms to Watch For